LNJgit/TextRecognition/README.md

 # TextRecognition
-A simple Python project that uses EasyOCR and OpenCV to detect and extract text from images.
-It highlights detected text with bounding boxes and displays the results using Matplotlib.
-Supports GPU acceleration with PyTorch for faster inference.
+A Python project that uses EasyOCR and OpenCV to detect and correct text in images, with support for face detection and blurring.
+Detected text is stored in a PostgreSQL database with searchable word-level indexing.
+The project supports GPU acceleration for faster OCR and includes tools for displaying or updating processed images from a folder.